ShieldBattery/bw-chk/Readme.md

 Each sprite has the following properties:
 - `x`, `y` are the coordinates in pixels
 - `spriteId` is the sprite type (integer)

+### chk.encoding
+The encoding specified in constructor, or the heuristically determined one if 'auto' was specified.
+Note that most English maps may be reported to have Korean (cp949) encoding, as both encodings are ASCII-compatible.

 ### chk.maxPlayers(isUms)
 Returns the amount of *human* players that can play the map.
 As the player limit can be